a variety of vegetables and fish with nutrients to eat during menopause

 What are some other healthy nutrition for menopause habits to focus on?

 • Manage portions to avoid overeating and maintain a healthy weight.
 Use smaller plates to help control portion sizes.
-You can also read food labels to learn about recommended serving sizes and use a measuring cup or a food scale to gauge your portions.
+You can also read food labels to learn about recommended serving sizes and use a measuring cup or a food scale to measure your portions.

 Be kind to yourself